-The veld is dry, with most of the smaller pans of water having dried up.
+The veld is dry, with most of the smaller pans of water

 But many pools of water remain in the rivers and streams.
 Animal sightings and photo opportunities in the Kruger National Park, have been up and down.
 However….